Deep-sea fish: Adaptation to high pressure

 As a fish moves deeper into the sea, the weight of the water overhead exerts increasing hydrostatic pressure on the fish.
-This increased pressure amounts to about one atm for every 10 m in depth.
-For a fish at the bottom of the bathypelagic zone, this pressure amounts to about 400 atm (nearly 6000 pounds per square inch).
+This increased pressure amounts to about one atm (0.1 MPa) for every 10 min depth.
+For a fish at the bottom of the bathypelagic zone, this pressure amounts to about 400 atm (40 MPa, 6000 psi).

-Deep sea organisms possess adaptations at cellular and physiological levels that allow them to survive in environments of great pressure.
+Deep-sea organisms possess adaptations at cellular and physiological levels that allow them to survive in environments of great pressure.
 Not having these adaptations limits the depths at which shallow-water species can operate.
 High levels of external pressure affects how metabolic processes and biochemical reactions proceed.
 The equilibrium of many chemical reactions is disturbed by pressure, and pressure can inhibit processes which result in an increase in volume.
 Water, a key component in many biological processes, is very susceptible to volume changes, mainly because constituents of cellular fluid have an effect on water structure.
 Thus, enzymatic reactions that induce changes in water organization effectively change the system's volume.
 Proteins responsible for catalyzing reactions are typically held together by weak bonds and the reactions usually involve volume increases.

-To adapt to this change, the protein structure and reaction criteria of deep sea fish have been adapted to withstand pressure in order to perform reactions in these conditions.
+Species that can tolerate these depths have evolved changes in their protein structure and reaction criteria to withstand pressure, in order to perform reactions in these conditions.
 In high pressure environments, bilayer cellular membranes experience a loss of fluidity.
 Deep-sea cellular membranes favor phospholipid bilayers with a higher proportion of unsaturated fatty acids, which induce a higher fluidity than their sea-level counterparts.

+Ten orders, thirteen families and about 200 known species of deep-sea fish have evolved a gelatinous layer below the skin or around the spine, which is used for buoyancy, low-cost growth and to increase swimming efficiency by reducing drag.

-Deep sea species exhibit lower changes of entropy and enthalpy compared to surface level organisms, since a high pressure and low temperature environment favors negative enthalpy changes and reduced dependence on entropy-driven reactions.
-From a structural standpoint, globular proteins of deep sea fish due to the tertiary structure of G-actin are relatively rigid compared to those of surface level fish.
-The fact that proteins in deep sea fish are structurally different from surface fish is apparent from the observation that actin from the muscle fibers of deep sea fish are extremely heat resistant; an observation similar to what is found in lizards.
+Deep-sea species exhibit lower changes of entropy and enthalpy compared to surface level organisms, since a high pressure and low temperature environment favors negative enthalpy changes and reduced dependence on entropy-driven reactions.
+From a structural standpoint, globular proteins of deep-sea fish due to the tertiary structure of G-actin are relatively rigid compared to those of surface level fish.
+The fact that proteins in deep-sea fish are structurally different from surface fish is apparent from the observation that actin from the muscle fibers of deep-sea fish are extremely heat-resistant; an observation similar to what is found in lizards.
 These proteins are structurally strengthened by modification of the bonds in the tertiary structure of the protein which also happens to induce high levels of thermal stability.
 Proteins are structurally strengthened to resist pressure by modification of bonds in the tertiary structure.
 Therefore, high levels of hydrostatic pressure, similar to high body temperatures of thermophilic desert reptiles, favor rigid protein structures.